mainflux/docs/docs/benchmarks.md

 }
 ]}].
 ```
-With this configuration file, when you start server you can choose to run tests either from local or ec2 plugin.
+There is both `local` and `ec2` plugin in this configuration file, so you can choose to run tests on either of them.
+Default path for configuration file is `~/.config/mzbench/server.config`, if it's somewhere else, server is starting with:
+`$ ./bin/mzbench start_server --config <config_file>`
+Note that every time you update the configuration you have to restart the server:
+`$ ./bin/mzbench restart_server`